Senna obtusifolia

-Senna obtusifolia, known by the common names Chinese senna, American sicklepod, sicklepod, etc., is a plant in the genus Senna, sometimes separated in the monotypic genus Diallobus.
-It grows wild in North, Central, and South America, Asia, Africa, and Oceania, and is considered a particularly serious weed in many places.
+Senna obtusifolia, known by common names including Chinese senna, American sicklepod and sicklepod, is a plant in the genus Senna, sometimes separated in the monotypic genus Diallobus.
+It grows wild in North, Central, and South America, Asia, Africa, and Oceania, and is considered a particularly problematic weed in many places.
 It has a long-standing history of confusion with Senna tora and that taxon in many sources actually refers to the present species.

 In the traditional medicine of Eastern Asia, the seeds are called jué míng zǐ in Chinese (simplified: 决明子; traditional: 決明子), gyeolmyeongja in Korean, and ketsumeishi in Japanese.

-The green leaves of the plant are fermented to produce a high-protein food product called "kawal" which is eaten by many people in Sudan as a meat substitute.
+The green leaves of the plant are fermented to produce a high-protein food product called kawal which is eaten by many people in Sudan as a meat substitute.
 Its leaves, seeds, and root are also used in folk medicine, primarily in Asia.
 It is believed to possess a laxative effect, as well as to be beneficial for the eyes.
-As a folk remedy, the seeds are often roasted, then boiled in water to produce a tea.
+As a folk remedy, the seeds are often roasted, then boiled in water to produce sicklepod tea.
 The plant's seeds are a commercial source of cassia gum, a food additive usually used as a thickener and named for the Chinese Senna's former placement in the genus Cassia.
 Roasted and ground, the seeds have also been used as a substitute for coffee.
 In vitro cultures of S. obtusifolia such as hairy roots may be a source of valuable secondary metabolites with medical applications.

-Names, taxonomy and identifier
+Taxonomy and naming

+This species was first formally described in 1753 by Carl Linnaeus who gave it the name Cassia obtusifolia in Species Plantarum.
+In 1979, Howard Samuel Irwin and Rupert Charles Barneby transferred the species to the genus Senna as S. obtusifolia in the Memoirs of the New York Botanical Garden.
+The specific epithet (obtusifolia) means "blunt-leaved".

 S. obtusifolia is known by a number of common names.
 Apart from "sicklepod", sickle-pod senna, rarely "Chinese senna" or even "American sicklepod", it is also called arsenic weed, foetid cassia, or wild senna.

 It is also known locally by common names such as "coffee weed" (coffeeweed) or "java bean" (in Australia) or "coffee pod" (in the American South or West), although the terms "coffee weed" or "coffee pod" are ambiguous as they also apply to S. tora.
 It may be called by the Hindi name "chakunda" in India, but this is also one of the names for S. tora.

-The scientific name means "blunt-leaved senna", with obtusifolia coming from Latin obtusus ("dull", "blunt") + folium ("leaf").

 Names in its native range are also: